OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### How the Keychain Is Backed Up

-When users back up their iOS device, the keychain data is backed up as well, but the secrets in the keychain remain encrypted.
-The class keys necessary to decrypt the keychain data aren't included in the backup.
-Restoring the keychain data requires restoring the backup to a device and unlocking the device with the users passcode.
+When users back up their iOS device, the Keychain data is backed up as well, but the secrets in the Keychain remain encrypted.
+The class keys necessary to decrypt the Keychain data aren't included in the backup.
+Restoring the Keychain data requires restoring the backup to a device and unlocking the device with the users passcode.

 Keychain items for which the `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` attribute is set can be decrypted only if the backup is restored to the backed up device.
-Someone trying to extract this keychain data from the backup couldn't decrypt it without access to the crypto hardware inside the originating device.
+Someone trying to extract this Keychain data from the backup couldn't decrypt it without access to the crypto hardware inside the originating device.

 The takeaway: If sensitive data is handled as recommended earlier in this chapter (stored in the Keychain or encrypted with a key that's locked inside the Keychain), backups aren't a security issue.

 ##### Static Analysis

-An iTunes backup of a device on which a mobile application has been installed will include all subdirectories (except for `Library/Caches/`) and files in the app's private directory on the [device's file system](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").
+An iTunes backup of a device on which a mobile application has been installed will include all subdirectories (except for `Library/Caches/`) and files in the [app's private directory](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").

 Therefore, avoid storing sensitive data in plaintext within any of the files or folders that are in the app's private directory or subdirectories.